acse-2020/FAQ/contributing.md

 Once a question has an answer proposed, it should be marked as 'ready for review', and can be seen [in this list of open, ready for review pull requests](https://github.com/acse-2020/FAQ/pulls?q=is%3Apr+is%3Aopen+draft%3Afalse).

-If you are listed as a reviewer for a question, either because you asked the question, had a similar question, or were asked to comment on the answer, please add your voice to the comments and when you are happy for the question to be committed to the main FAQ, add your approval.
+If you are listed as a reviewer for a question, either because you asked the question, had a similar question, or were asked to comment on the answer, please look at the changes proposed in the pull request (see the 'files changed' tab on the pull request page at github.com), read them carefully, and add comments to the discussion thread for the pull request.

+If you have specific changes you'd like to be made, either add them as commits directly to the branch that the pull request has been opened from, or describe the changes in your comments.

+When reviewers are happy that the answer is complete and correct, they should 'approve' the pull request to indicate that they are ready for the question and answer to be added to the main branch of the FAQ.

 ## Modifying an existing answer